 The Corporation receives revenue for services under third-party payor programs, including Medicare and other third-party payors.
 Laws and regulations governing the Medicare program are complex and subject to interpretation.
 Nursing and ancillary services provided to Medicare beneficiaries are paid at prospectively determined rates per day.
 These rates vary according to a resident-specific classification system that is based on clinical, diagnostic and other factors and the reimbursement methodology is subject to various limitations and adjustments.
 The determination of these rates is partially based on the Corporation's clinical assessment of their residents.
 The Corporation is required to clinically assess its residents at predetermined time periods throughout the year.
 The documented assessments are subject to review and adjustment by Medicare.
 The basis for payment to the Corporation for other payer agreements includes prospectively determined rates per day or discounts from established charges.
 Compliance with such laws and regulations can be subject to future government review and interpretation as well as significant regulatory action, including fines, penalties and exclusion from the Medicare programs.
-The basis for payment to the Corporation for other payor agreements includes prospectively determined rates per day or discounts from established charges.

 Settlements with third-party payors for retroactive adjustments due to audits, reviews or investigations are considered variable consideration and are included in the determination of the estimated transaction price for providing patient care.
 These settlements are estimated based on the terms of the payment agreement with the payor, correspondence with the payor and the Corporation's historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
 Estimated settlements are adjusted in future periods as adjustments become known (that is, as new information becomes available), or as years are settled or no longer subject to such audits, reviews and investigations.
-Adjustments arising from a change in the transaction price were not significant in 2021 or 2020.
+Adjustments arising from a change in the transaction price were not significant in 2022 or 2021.